FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 * An application allows a researcher to extract information from a single census record about a person.
 The application assigns an identifier "abcde" to the
   `persona` extracted from the census record.
 The researcher extracts additional information about a person from a birth certificate and the application assigns identifier "fghij" to the `persona` extracted from the birth certificate.
 As the researcher gathers and analyzes evidence, she concludes that
   `persona` "abcde" and `persona` "fghij" apply to the same person.
-  * An application that does NOT implement the N-Tier Evidence Architecture creates a (working) `Person` conclusion that references the census record and the birth certificate as a source.
+An application creates a (working) `Person` conclusion that references the census record and the birth certificate as a source.
 The list of identifiers for the working `Person` includes two identifiers of type `http://gedcomx.org/Evidence`: one that resolves to `persona` "abcde" and another that resolves to `persona` "fghij".
 The working `Person` includes the gender, names, and facts that the researcher believes to be true and applicable to the person.
-  * An application that implements the N-Tier Evidence Architecture creates a higher-tier person conclusion that includes two identifiers of type
-    `http://gedcomx.org/ComponentEvidence`: one that resolves to `persona` "abcde" and another that resolves to `persona` "fghij".
-The higher-tier person
-    MUST NOT cite any sources, and it SHOULD NOT contain any names, facts, or a gender except as to be used to resolve any conflicts between `persona`
-    "abcde" and `persona` "fghij".

 <a id="relationship"/>